 Once your loans become due, you’ll have the option of choosing a student loan repayment plan.
 Options for federal student loans include the Standard Repayment Plan, Extended Repayment Plan, Graduated Repayment Plan, and income-driven repayment (IDR) plans.
 These various repayment options come with their own pros and cons, so it’s important to understand your needs and which one makes the most financial sense.

 If you don’t make a choice, your federal loans will automatically be enrolled in the Standard Repayment Plan.
 Here, the length of your repayment period is set to 10 years.

 If you have private student loans, your repayment period is what you agreed to when you signed the loan.
 These will vary by lender and your personal situation.
 Those that can make larger monthly payments are typically able to pay off their loans in a shorter amount of time, assuming the debt loads are similar.

 💡 Quick Tip: Get flexible terms and competitive rates when you refinance your student loan with SoFi.

 Standard Repayment Plan: 10 Years

-How long do you have to pay off student loans under the Standard Repayment Plan ?
-If you don’t consolidate your federal student loans, the typical term will last 10 years.
-You’ll pay a set amount every month and may pay less overall for the student loan because of the relatively short loan term.
+You have 10 years to pay off your student loans under the Standard Repayment Plan.
+You’ll pay a set amount every month (minimum $50) and may pay less overall for the student loan because of the relatively short loan term.
 (Many income-driven repayment plans, for comparison, can have terms of up to 25 years!)

 For most federal student loans, the standard repayment option includes a six-month grace period that allows recent graduates to get a head start on finding a job.
-The clock starts ticking the moment you graduate or leave school, or if you fall below half-time student enrollment.
-The loans that offer this grace period include:
+The clock starts ticking the moment you graduate, leave school, or fall below half-time enrollment.
+Loans that offer a student loan grace period include:

 • Direct Subsidized Loans